-The purpose of this policy is to explain various aspects of the City of San Jose's disciplinary procedures for permanent City employees in the classified service.
-This policy includes an explanation of disciplinary procedures, the authorities under which disciplinary action is taken, definitions of informal and formal disciplines, and a summary of the rights of employees who are subject to disciplinary action.
+The purpose of this policy is to explain various aspects of the City of San Jose's Office of Retirement Services' (ORS) disciplinary procedures for permanent City employees in the classified service.
+This policy includes an explanation of disciplinary procedures, the authorities under which disciplinary action is taken, definitions of informal and formal disciplines, and a summary of the rights of ORS employees who are subject to disciplinary action.
 This policy provides general information for employees.
 Department managers and supervisors should consult with the City Manager's Office of Employee Relations for more information and assistance with disciplinary actions and procedures.